sarika86/uiOct2016Class/javascript/11_30_2016-functions/Functions.md

     })();

 *** always have IIFE construct in your JS. even if its only one line, write it inside the IIFE construct.
 *** always have ONLY ONE IIFE construct per js file.
+IT is useful to write all local